 the card charges you about 3% of the total cost of your purchase as a service fee when the transaction happens and that is it, which is awesome for travel anywhere fyi; as an emergency reserve of money.

-Location, Location, Location..Keep Calm and Get Who to Where, by When and How
+4. Location, Location, Location..Keep Calm and Get Who to Where, by When and How

 This is an invaluable organization tool for everyone in the house, especially when it comes to getting organized enough to prevent everyone from arriving at school (and/or work) in tears, half-dressed and/or with no lunch!

-who does the dishes and when
+-who does the dishes and when

-who makes the lunches the night before; and where they go all bagged/labelled and full
+-who makes the lunches the night before; and where they go all bagged/labelled and full

-who does laundry and when
+-who does laundry and when

-See my FREE budgeting book on my site and/or via all retailers worldwide on ways to cut time, effort and cost in organizing your meals as well as your time and money.
+*See my FREE budgeting book on my site and/or via all retailers worldwide on ways to cut time, effort and cost in organizing your meals as well as your time and money*

-It can be a nightmare just keeping track of all the 'extra-curricular' activities that seem to take up any 'free' time for EVERYONE other than the actual 9-3:30 school hours (how old am I) and
+It can be a nightmare just keeping track of all the 'extra-curricular' activities that seem to take up any 'free' time for EVERYONE other than the actual 9-3:30 school hours (how old am I?!) and

-it is great to keep busy and active, but if the activities are taking up so much time that everyone is too exhausted to even enjoy life or just sit and chill at times, it's no longer helping anyone
+it is great to keep busy and active, BUT if the activities are taking up so much time that everyone is too exhausted to even enjoy life or just sit and chill at times; it's no longer helping anyone

 hold a house meeting at least once a month if not weekly, depending on how many people live in your household; and how well they listen and do what they are told

-decide who will be doing what on a regular or rotating basis to keep the house from being condemned, the kids fed and clothed; and the neighbors from calling the cops about the screaming sessions 5 minutes before it is time to leave every morning as someone repeatedly searches for the homework that it turns out the dog really DID eat…because it was left (unfinished) where it shouldn’t have been in the first place!
+decide who will be doing what on a regular or rotating basis to keep the house from being condemned, the kids fed and clothed; and the neighbours from calling the cops about the screaming sessions 5 minutes before it is time to leave every morning as someone repeatedly searches for the homework that it turns out the dog really DID eat…because it was left (unfinished) where it shouldn’t have been in the first place!

 Most cities/areas that have a transit system also have number you can call where staff are SUPPOSED to tell you how to get from where you are to where you are going; but sadly these people don't usually take the actual transit system and will route you via the other side of the moon, which may cost extra!